 The Address validation process is a major criterion in providing accurate rates and valid shipping services.

 With this enabled in the account, the customer is only allowed to enter a valid shipping address at checkout.
-The customers would not be allowed to see the FedEx shipping rates unless they enter the correct address.
+Customers would not be allowed to see the FedEx shipping rates unless they enter the correct address.

 The Address Validation process also helps you classify each of the addresses as Commercial or residential addresses for every order you receive.
 The app automatically handles the address validation process and the shipping cost is determined based on this process.